frkosurf/wordpress-voot-role-plugin/README.md

 set in Wordpress for that user.

 # Configuration
-Perform the following commands:
+Perform the following command:

-    $ sh docs/configure.sh
+    $ cp config/vr.ini.default config/vr.ini

-Now you can modify the `config/config.ini` file to configure:
+Now you can modify the `config/vr.ini` file to configure:
-* The php-oauth-client location
+* The php-oauth-client configuration (installation location and appId)
-* The client identifier in the OAuth client
-* The mapping between Wordpress roles and VOOT group membership
+* The VOOT apiEndpoint and mapping between Wordpress roles and VOOT group membership